BastiLettner/balling-nao/README.md

 # Balling NAO

-Class Project for the HRS 18/19 class.
+Class Project for the HRS 18/19 class (developed by three students).

 # How to run